threelogy/threelogy.github.io/_video/sde/2016-10-13-charles-joanna-manila-cathedral.md

 type: sde
 section-rank: 39
 ---
-Sharing with you all the fun & heartwarming video of Charles & Joanna. :) <3
+Sharing with you all the fun & heartwarming video of Charles & Joanna.

+For bookings, send us an email at: inquiry@threelogyvideo.com

+Thank you for watching! :)